todogroup/osposurvey/2020/questions.md

 * 1-2 years from now
 * Over 2 years from now

-21. How will the program or initiative be structured?
-* Formal: dedicated person-hours, reporting structure and/or job titles
+21. Will the program or initiative be formally structured with dedicated person-hours, reporting structure and/or job titles?
-* Informal: working groups, mailing lists and/or channels (e.g., Slack) managed by job roles not formally defined as "open source"
+* Yes
+* No
+* Don't know
+>LH, note for survey coding, 4/22/20, "Yes" maps to "Formal" from previous years.

 22. Where will the open source program or initiative be located within the organization?
 If the effort is informal, answer based on who the primary organizers will report to.
 * Legal